mizbit/pi-helmet-cam/README.md

 # pi-helmet-cam
-Software for a Raspberry Pi Zero W motorcycle helmet camera
+Software for a Raspberry Pi Zero W motorcycle helmet camera.

 ## Necessary Hardware

 - Raspberry Pi
   - Zero/Zero Wireless ideally
 - Raspberry Pi camera
   - an offical Raspberry Pi camera is a safe bet
   - with correct ribbon cable (Zero cable is different than full sized Pi's, also should get at least 6" long)
 - MicroSD card